How Do Tax Brackets Work?

 Tax brackets are part of a tiered system of tax rates—officially, marginal tax rates—used to calculate your federal income taxes.
 You pay the lowest marginal tax rate on your lowest tier of income and progressively higher rates as your income increases.
 Each income tier is known as a tax bracket.

-- Filing status: Includes unmarried, head of household, married filing separately or married filing jointly
+• Filing status: Unmarried, head of household, married filing separately or married filing jointly

-- Marginal tax rates: The percentages used to calculate what you owe in taxes
+• Marginal tax rates: The IRS percentages used to calculate what you owe in taxes

-What's your tax bracket?
-When people mention their tax bracket (or ask about yours), they're talking about their top marginal tax rate.
-In the example above, your taxable income tops out at the 12% marginal tax rate, placing you in the 12% tax bracket.
+When someone mentions their tax bracket (or asks about yours), they're referencing their top marginal tax rate.
+In the example above, $65,000 in taxable income tops out at the 22% marginal tax rate, placing our taxpayer in the 22% tax bracket.

 How Many Tax Brackets Are There?